Horace Günzburg: Positions

 He was chairman of the Jewish congress which, by permission of the government, assembled in St. Petersburg in 1882.
-In 1887 he was invited to participate in the discussions of the high commission on the Jewish question, under the presidency of Count Pahlen.
+In 1887 he was invited to participate in the discussions of the high commission on the Jewish question, under the presidency of Count von der Pahlen.
 In 1880 he became a member of the board of governors of the temporary commission for the organization of a society for the purpose of encouraging Russian Jews to engage in agriculture and trades.
 He employed the lawyer, Emmanuel Levin, an auto-didact working within the system zakonmost of reformed juridical institutions.
 The rise of the "diploma intelligentsia" was critical to the challenges that Jews were able to make.

 From 1893 he was chairman of the central committee of the Jewish Agricultural Society.
 One of the colonies in Argentina is named in honor of Baron Günzburg.
 In 1890 he was elected president of the Hygienic and Low-House-Rent Society of St. Petersburg.
 In 1901 he became president of the board of directors of the Jewish Agricultural Farms in Minsk, and director of the Jewish Agricultural School in Novo-Poltavka.

 The Jewish community of St. Petersburg was also under obligation to Baron Günzburg for its synagogue, of which he was president.
 He was also the head of a new, non-sectarian school erected in honour of the wedding of Tsar Nicholas II.

 In 1880, together with Samuel Polyakov and Nikolai Bakst, Baron Gunzburg petitioned Tsar Alexander II for permission to start an assistance fund which would provide vocational education and training in practical occupations like handicrafts and agriculture for thousands of Russian Jews then living in poverty in the Pale of Settlement and would help them to help themselves.
 The initiative would eventually evolve into the World ORT educational network.

 Horace Günzburg is also closely identified with other institutions of a non-sectarian character.
 He was an honorary member of the committee of the Prince Oldenburg Infant Asylum from 1863, and honorary member of the Society for Improving the Condition of Poor Children of St. Petersburg since 1876.
 Between 1868 and 1872 he was consul-general of Hesse-Darmstadt.
 In 1871 the title "Baron" was bestowed upon him by the Grand Duke of Hesse-Darmstadt, permission being given by the Tsar to accept that title of nobility.